Childhood in the 19th Centuruy

 Publications

-Dr. William Dewees in 1825 offered suprisingly modern advise about cleanliness.
-He sressed keeping nirsing bottles claen and babies in dry diapers.
-Many at the time had thought that wet diappers helped to toughen a baby.
+As the centuty progessed we ee whst to do advice.
+And pyscicians began offering 'expert' pointers.
+Dr. William Dewees in 1825 offered suprisingly modern advise about cleanliness in his child cre mannual.
+He stressed keeping nursing bottles clean.
+This was before anything was known about germs.
+Dr. Deweesc also recommended babies be kept in dry diapers.
+Tht may seem obvious, but at the time many thought that wet diappers helped to toughen a baby.

 Parental Roles

 Increasingly the mother was seen as the best equipped parent to deal with the children.
-This was in part because it was the other who was judged more capable through tenderness of reacing the child's heart and this set values and affect behavior.
+Fathers were previously seen ad the dominant figure.
+But as gentle, tender care became more important, mothers began to take on a more kmportant role.
+It was the mother who was judged more capable through tenderness of reacing the child's heart, setting values in place and affecting behavior.
 Often mothers cared for the children until they reached a ceratin age.
 (This was not the case in the English royal family where Albert played an important role, even with the younger children.)

 Sentimental View

-By the late 19th century, a very sentimental view of childhood had emerged, one of a golden period.
+A very sentimental view of childhood had emerged (late-19th century).
+Childhood came to be seen as a golden period of human development (late-19th century).
 The angelic Little Lord Fauntleroy outfits of the 1880s and 90s symbolized the new way in which children were viewed.
 Increasingly adults saw childhood as a time in which children needed to be protected from a host of complicated adult concerns.

 Child Labor